xMattC/mt5-strategy-factory/README.md

-# MetaTrader 5 Strategy Optimization Pipeline
+# Meta Strategist - MetaTrader 5 Strategy Optimization Pipeline

 This project is a Python-based framework for automating the strategy development lifecycle in MetaTrader 5 (MT5).
 It handles EA generation, compilation, configuration, batch testing, optimisation, and result evaluation — all in a structured, repeatable, and extensible way.